 Dorm rooms have basic furniture.
 You may wish to bring:

-Microwaves, space heaters and air conditioners are not permitted.
-Open heating elements such as hot plates, are not allowed.
+Many students like to have a small refrigerator in their room.
+Open heating elements such as hot plates, water boilers, and hot-pots are not allowed.
 Other items not allowed are: candles, incense, weapons and self-defense devices such as stun guns.
 Smoking is prohibited by state law inside all campus buildings, including the dormitories.

+If you are able to contact your roommate(s) before you arrive, it is wise to consult about large items such as furniture and rugs to avoid duplication and overcrowding.
 In general, less is more.
 Wait and see what you need.
-You will have the opportunity to get it once you are here.
-At the beginning of the school year, the college runs shuttles to all the major shopping areas in Santa Fe.
+You will have the opportunity to purchase needed items once you are here.
+The college runs shuttles to major shopping areas in Santa Fe.

 Mailing address for students: